 To enable the Tx watchdog timer feature, WD_EN bit in the I2S_TX_CTL register should be set.
 The watchdog timer reload value (32-bit timer) is configured by writing to the I2S_TX_WATCHDOG register.
 A value of zero written to the I2S_TX_WATCHDOG register will also disable the watchdog timer.
 Figure 29-10 illustrates the watchdog behavior when the timer is enabled.
 The timer runs off the CLK_PERI system clock.
-Refer to the Clocking System chapter on page 221 for details on generation of CLK_PERI.
+Refer to the "Clocking system" on page 249 for details on generation of CLK_PERI.
 The timer starts running when WD_EN and TX_START bits are set.
 The timer reload happens either on a rising edge event on tx_ws input signal, or when the timer values reaches zero.
 When the timer value reaches zero, the TX_WD interrupt event is generated.
 The TX_WD bit in the I2S_INTR_MASK register should be set to enable interrupt generation by the watchdog timer interrupt event.
-The interrupt event can be cleared by writing '1' to the TX_WD bit in the I2S_INTR_register.
+The interrupt event can be cleared by writing '1' to the TX_WD bit in the I2S_INTR register.

 Figure 29-10.
-Watchdog Timer Working
+Watchdog timer working

-30. PDM-PCM Converter
+30 PDM-PCM converter

-This PSoC 6 MCU technical reference manual (TRM) provides comprehensive and detailed information about the functions of the PSoC 6 MCU device hardware.
-It is divided into two books: architecture TRM and registers TRM.
-The TRM is not recommended for those new to the PSoC 6 MCU, nor as a guide for developing PSoC 6 MCU applications.
+This PSoC[TM] 6 MCU reference manual provides comprehensive and detailed information about the functions of the PSoC[TM] 6 MCU device hardware.
+It is divided into two books: architecture reference manual and registers reference manual.
+The reference manual is not recommended for those new to the PSoC[TM] 6 MCU, nor as a guide for developing PSoC[TM] 6 MCU applications.
 Use these documents instead: